 On the other hand, larger four- and five-bedroom properties are a great option for the bigger groups and families we see heading to the area most often — and they earn higher nightly rates.
 They’re fewer and farther between in terms of available inventory, but several top-performing homes also sit in this camp.
 So if you’re willing to pay higher upfront costs, going bigger can prove to be quite lucrative in the long-run, too.

 With Hilton Head’s pristine coastline, you would think beachfront properties reign supreme.
-And while shoreline living is certainly a major bonus — four of the top 10 Evolve performers on the island are actually steps from the beach — our Real Estate Services (RES) team says it’s not essential when considering where to purchase a Hilton Head investment property.
+And while shoreline living is certainly a major bonus — four of the top 10 Evolve performers on the island are actually steps from the beach — our real estate experts say it’s not essential when considering where to purchase a Hilton Head investment property.

 For more affordable (yet soundly profitable) options, you could look for properties near the center of the island or on the Calibogue Sound.
 You can also prioritize proximity to key Hilton Head hotspots — think world-class golf courses, Harbor Town, or drool-worthy restaurants — to really make the most of your investment.